 Apart from a candidate's experience, knowledge, skills, availability and likely fit, the committee also considers a candidate's integrity, as well as other directorships and commitments to ensure that the candidate will have sufficient time to discharge his/her role properly.
 The remuneration and nominations committee will also consider race and gender diversity in its assessment in line with its race and gender diversity policy.
-The committee reviewed and gender diversity policy.
-The committee reviewed and gender diversity policy.
+The committee reviewed and adopted targets of 20% for both black and female representatives on the Board.
 These targets will be taken into consideration when new appointments are being made.